 Emmanuel’s Master of Education (MEd) degree focuses on urban education and culturally responsive teaching to give you the content knowledge and pedagogical skills to teach in public and private school systems.

-The program offers initial licensure in the fields of elementary teaching (grades 1-6) and middle/secondary teaching (grades 5-8 or 8-12) for biology, English language arts, history, mathematics and Spanish.
+The program offers initial licensure in the fields of elementary teaching (grades 1-6) and non-licensure research concentration.
 The option for an additional endorsement in Teaching Students with Moderate Learning Disabilities is also available.

 The Master of Education is framed around six key performance areas and learning goals: